boris-kz/CogAlg/README.md

-### Quantifying match and miss between variables

-The purpose is prediction, and predictive value is usually defined as [compressibility](https://en.wikipedia.org/wiki/Algorithmic_information_theory).
-Which is perfectly fine, but existing methods only compute compression per sequence of inputs.
-To enable more incremental selection and scalable search, I quantify partial match between atomic inputs, vs. binary same | different choice for inputs within sequences.
-This is similar to the way Bayesian inference improved on classical logic, by quantifying probability vs. binary true | false values.

-I define match as a complementary of miss.
-That means match is potential compression of larger comparand’s magnitude by replacing it with its miss (initially difference) relative to smaller comparand.
-Ultimate criterion is recorded magnitude, rather than bits of memory it occupies, because the former represents physical impact that we want to predict.
-The volume of memory used to record that magnitude depends on prior compression, which is not an objective parameter.

-This is tautological: smaller input is a common subset of both inputs, = sum of AND between their uncompressed (unary code) representations.
-Some may object that match includes the case when both inputs equal zero, but then match also equals zero.
-Prediction is representational equivalent of physical momentum.
-Ultimately, we predict some potential impact on observer, represented by input.
-Zero input means zero impact, which has no conservable inertia, thus no intrinsic predictive value.

-With incremental complexity, initial inputs have binary resolution and implicit shared coordinate (being a macro-parameter, resolution of coordinate lags that of an input).
-Compression of bit inputs by AND is well known as digitization: substitution of two lower 1 bits with one higher 1 bit.
-Resolution of coordinate (input summation span) is adjusted by feedback to form integers that are large enough to produce above-average match.

-Next-order compression can be achieved by comparison between consecutive integers, distinguished by binary (before | after) coordinate.
-Basic comparison is inverse arithmetic operation of incremental power: AND, subtraction, division, logarithm, and so on.
-Additive match is achieved by comparison of a higher power than that which produced comparands: comparison by AND will not further compress integers previously digitized by AND.

-Rather, initial comparison between integers is by subtraction, resulting difference is miss, and absolute match is a smaller input.
-For example, if inputs are 4 and 7, then miss is 3, and their match or common subset is 4.
-Difference is smaller than XOR (non-zero complementary of AND) because XOR may include opposite-sign (opposite-direction) bit pairs 0, 1 and 1, 0, which are cancelled-out by subtraction.

-Comparison by division forms ratio, which is a magnitude-compressed difference.
-This compression is explicit in long division: match is accumulated over iterative subtraction of smaller comparand from remaining difference.
-In other words, this is also a comparison by subtraction, but between different orders of derivation.
-Resulting match is smaller comparand * integer part of ratio, and miss is final reminder or fractional part of ratio.

-Ratio can be further compressed by converting to radix | logarithm, and so on.
-But computational costs may grow even faster.
-Thus, power of comparison should increase only for inputs sufficiently compressed by lower power: AND for bit inputs, SUB for integer inputs, DIV for pattern inputs, etc. Actual compression depends on input and on resolution of its coordinate: input | derivative summation span.
-We can’t control the input, so average match is adjusted via resolution of coordinate.

-To filter future inputs, this absolute match should be projected: recombined with co-derived miss projected for a target distance.
-Filter deviation is accumulated until it exceeds the cost of updating lower-level filter.
-Which then forms relative match: current match - past match that co-occurs with average higher-level projected match.
-This relative match: above- or below- average predictive value, determines input inclusion into positive or negative predictive value pattern.

-Separate filters are formed for each type of compared variable.
-For example, brightness of original input pixels may not be very predictive, partly because almost all perceived light is reflected rather than emitted.
-Then its filter will increase, reducing total span (cost) of value patterns, potentially down to 1.
-On the other hand, if differences or ratios between pixels are more predictive than pixels themselves, then filter for forming positive difference- or ratio- value patterns will be reduced.

 ## Comparison to Artificial and Biological Neural Networks

 ANN learns via some version of Hebbian “fire together, wire together” coincidence reinforcement.
-Normally, “neuron’s” inputs are weighed at synapses, then summed and thresholded into output.
-Final output also back- propagates to synapses and is combined with their last input to adjust the weights.
-This weight adjustment is learning.
-But prior summation degrades resolution of inputs, precluding any comparison between them (original inputs are recoverable, but why degrade and then spend a ton of computation restoring them).
+Normally, “neuron’s” inputs are weighed at “synapses”, then summed and thresholded into input to next hidden layer.

-This is a statistical method: inputs are summed within samples defined by initially random weights.
-Weighted inputs propagate through hidden layers of ANN, then are compared to top-layer template forming an error.
-That error then backpropagates to train weights into meaningful values by Stochastic Gradient Descent.
-So, this process is comparison-last, vs. my comparison-first.
-Which makes it too coarse to scale without supervision or task-specific reinforcement, and it gets exponentially more coarse as ANNs become deeper.
-And this cycle must be repeated thousands of times because intermediate summation is horribly lossy.
+Output of last hidden layer is compared to top-layer template, forming an error.
+That error backpropagates to train initially random weights into meaningful values by Stochastic Gradient Descent.
+It is a form of learning, but I see several fundamental problems with this process, hopefully resolved in my approach:

+- ANN is comparison-last, vs. my comparison-first.
+Due to summation (loss of resolution) of weighted inputs, training process becomes exponentially more coarse with each added hidden layer.
+Which means that forward and feedback cycle must be repeated tens of thousands of times to achieve good results.
+That makes it too expensive to scale without supervision or task-specific reinforcement.
+Patterns produced by my comparisons are immediately meaningful, although initially tentative, and they may send feedback from every level.

+- Both initial weights and sampling that feeds SGD are randomized, which is a form of directionless search.
+It makes sense for a zero-knowledge start, but we do have prior knowledge for any raw data in real space-time: proximity is a good predictor of similarity.
+Thus, search should proceed with incremental distance and input composition.
+Also driven by random variation are generative methods, such as RBM.
+I believe generative side of learning should be a feedback from perceptual feedforward, and see no justification for anything random.

-More basic problem is that SGD minimizes error (miss), which doesn’t directly correlate with maximizing match.
-Cognition is building a predictive model of environment, thus value of representations must be positive.
-Error is primarily negative, the value of reducing it can’t be directly combined with the value of increasing training scope.
-In CogAlg, compression increases representational capacity of a system.
-Nothing is randomized and resulting patterns are immediately meaningful, if tentative.
+- SGD minimizes error: miss to some specific template, which is bounded by 0 and doesn’t directly correlate with maximizing match.
+For the purpose of building predictive model of environment, value of representations must be positive.
+But the value of reducing error is an inverse negative, it can’t be directly combined with the value of extended training.
+CogAlg is being designed to maximize match (compression) over all accumulated and projected input, not any cherry-picked target.
+That’s a direct measure of system’s predictive power.

+- I think network-centric mindset itself is a problem.
+Physical network or imitation thereof is only justifiable if nodes are complex and semantically isolated enough to bear the cost of connections.
+Such nodes are patterns: sets of co-occurring parameter values, especially “what” and “where” parameters.
+They should be compared as a unit, thus encapsulated and stored in local memory.
+This is similar to neural ensemble, but the brain has no substrate for local memory.
+So, it must distribute such parameters across some network, with huge associated delays and connection costs.
+But in computers, parallelization is just a matter of speed-up vs. efficiency.

 Inspiration by the brain kept ANN research going for decades before they became useful.
 But their “neurons” are mere stick figures for real ones.
 Of course, most of complexity in a neuron is due to constraints of biology.
-Ironically, weighted summation in ANN may also be a no-longer needed compensation for such constraint: neural memory requires dedicated connections (synapses), which makes individual comparison very expensive.
+Ironically, weighted summation in ANN may also be a no-longer needed compensation for such constraint: neural memory requires dedicated connections (synapses), which makes individual input comparison very expensive.
 But not anymore, we now have dirt-cheap random-access memory.

 Other biological constraints are very slow neurons, and the imperative of fast reaction for survival in the wild.
 Both favor fast though crude summation (vs. slower one-to-one comparison), at the cost of glacial training.
 Reaction speed became less important: modern society is quite secure, while continuous learning is far more important because of accelerating progress.
-Another likely reason for the prevalence of summation in neurons is to reduce noise, because they often fire at random.
-That’s probably how they initially connect in the womb, and then temporarily maintain latent connections.
-But none of that is relevant for electronic circuits.
+Summation also reduces noise, very important because neurons often fire at random, to initiate and maintain latent connections.
+But that’s irrelevant for electronic circuits.

-In general, distribution of computation across physical network is only justifiable for nodes that are complex enough for the cost of connections.
-Simpler constructs should be in local memory, which computers have but brain doesn’t.
-Cognitive function is a search for patterns, so parameters that characterize patterns should be stored locally.
-Increasing speed by parallelized cross-comparison among patterns is a secondary matter.